Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 No sir, API prices.

 Yeah.
-So in past we can say that the prices are now in a stable territory.
-If we compare say Q2, Q3 own or on an average basis we can say it is in stable territory.
+So in past, we can say that the prices are now in a stable territory if we compare, say, Q2, Q3 on an average basis, we can say it is in stable territory.
 But prediction about the future is still uncertain.
-We cannot say what what happen in the future.
+We cannot say what happened in the future.

 Praveen